 It’s clear then, that the best use of certification, verification, or both approaches is dependent upon the market context and specific regulatory requirements that a product or market is subject to.
 Do not assume that certification meets all requirements of a regulated market.
 Whilst it may provide evidence of a higher standard and a valuable point of differentiation, additional verification measures may be required to demonstrate accurate and trustworthy documents and data that often underpin product claims.

-To learn more about verification get in touch with DoubleHelix Tracking Technologies here, or if you want to see how this information is stored and shared on Interu to help you reach EUDR compliance, get in touch with us at [email protected].
+To learn more about verification get in touch with DoubleHelix Tracking Technologies here, or if you want to see how this information is stored and shared on Interu to help you reach EUDR compliance, get in touch with us at contact@iov42.com.